H8 Family

 The Hitachi H8 is a large family of 8-bit, 16-bit and 32-bit microcontrollers made by Renesas Technology, originating in the early 1990s within Hitachi Semiconductor.
-The original design, the H8/300, was an 8-bit processor that had a 16-bit registers and ALU that allowed some 16-bit operations.
+The original design, the H8/300, was an 8-bit processor that had 16-bit registers and ALU which allowed some 16-bit operations.
 Two upgraded versions were introduced, the H8/300L that expanded the instructions to become a full 16-bit machine while being optimized for low cost, and the H8/300H which further expanded the registers to allow 32-bit operations and was optimized for low-power/high-performance roles.
 Many variations exist.

 The entire line was sold to Renesas in 2003.
 Renesas continues to sell the designs as of 2023, but only to existing customers.
 An administrator on the Renesas user community boards commented in 2011 that there are no plans for further development of H8 based products.
 H8 was supported in the Linux kernel starting with version 4.2 but support was removed in version 5.19.

 For higher performance needs, Hitachi introduced its SuperH family of 32-bit RISC-like microcontrollers, which have largely replaced the H8.